jonnor/datascience-master/dcase2018/README.md

 * Try to run emtrees.RandomForestClassifier on M4F.
 Precalculated melspec-maxp features
 * Try to run feature calculation on M4F

-Improve model perf

-* Find why performance drops so much on compete set
-* Try to scale the frames. minmax or stddev
-* Try to log-scale the spectrogram
-* Include also birdvox-2k dataset
-* Subsample the datasets to a smaller analysis set.
-500 samples, 6 datasets
-* Look at features wrt class.
-PCA -> per-class histograms?
-* Try some data augmentation to make robust against variations
-* Setup 3-way cross-validation
-* Make tools for getting misclassified results, visualize/playback
-* Do exploratory analysis of features across a large range of files
-* Try OSKmeans feature learning.
-* Try to use Automatic Gain Normalization?
-* Try to use per-channel energy normalization (PCEN) after mean subtraction
-* Try a pre-emphasis filter?
-* Try an SNR estimator as feature
-* Try denoising
-* Augment data by adding noise

 Replication

 * Try to replicate CASE16 baseline.
 AUC ROC 70%
-* Try to replicate Stowell LifeCLEF 2014.
-Without feature learning. melspec-maxp, AUC ROC above 80-90% (some datasets)
 * Try replicate iitMandi BAD2016.
 AUC ROC 77%
 MFCC+GMM+SVMPSK, with cepstral normalization and short-time feature warping http://c4dm.eecs.qmul.ac.uk/events/badchallenge_results/

 Later

+* Try OSKmeans feature learning.
+Ref Stowell LifeCLEF 2014
+* Try HOG dictionary feature learning.
-* Add tests/benchmark for Goertzel, see if possible to optimize
+* Add tests/benchmark for Goertzel, see if possible to optimize.
+Can one use it to only extract bands shown to be important per feature importance (estimated by RF)

 ## Exploratory analysis